Itchy Mole: Is It Normal or a Warning Sign?

 A mole that bleeds without being scratched or bumped is a more urgent signal.
 Bleeding indicates vascularization within the lesion, which is not a feature of a normal benign mole.

-The key distinction: itching alone in a mole that looks completely identical to how it always has is unlikely to be melanoma.
-Itching combined with any visual or tactile change is the combination that demands attention.
+The key distinction: itching alone in a mole that looks exactly as it always has is unlikely to be melanoma.
+Itching, combined with any visual or tactile change, demands attention.

 Dermatologists use the ABCDE framework to help patients and clinicians identify moles that warrant evaluation.
 Apply it any time a mole changes or causes symptoms.